 In the event of a bankruptcy, liquidation or reorganization of Granite LP or its subsidiaries, holders of certain of their indebtedness and certain trade creditors will generally be entitled to payment of their claims from the assets from such entities before any assets are made available for upstream distribution, eventually to Granite REIT or Granite GP.
-GP Shares and REIT Units will be effectively subordinated to the credit facilities, the 2021 Debentures and the 2023 Debentures and most of the other indebtedness and liabilities of Granite LP and its subsidiaries.
-None of Granite LP or its subsidiaries will be limited (other than pursuant to their credit facilities or other debt instruments, including the Credit Facility, the 2014 Indenture and 2016 Indenture) in their respective ability to incur secured or unsecured indebtedness.
+GP Shares and REIT Units will be effectively subordinated to the Credit Facility, the 2023 Debentures, the 2027 Debentures, the 2030 Debentures, the 2024 Term Loan and the 2026 Term Loan and most of the other indebtedness and liabilities of Granite LP and its subsidiaries.
+None of Granite LP or its subsidiaries will be limited (other than pursuant to their credit facilities or other debt instruments, including the Credit Facility, the 2024 Term Loan, the 2026 Term Loan, the 2014 Indenture and supplemental indentures thereto) in their respective ability to incur secured or unsecured indebtedness.